-DeLisa Alexander serves as the executive vice president and chief people officer of Red Hat, leading the organization responsible for global human resources including Red Hat® University.
+DeLisa Alexander serves as the executive vice president and chief people officer of Red Hat, leading the organization responsible for global human resources including Red Hat University.
 The organization's mission is to be a strategic partner to the business in acquiring, developing, and retaining talent and to enhance the Red Hat culture and talent brand.
-Red Hat has been recognized as one of the best places to work in multiple publications around the globe.
+During Alexander's tenure, Red Hat has grown from 1,100 to 14,000+ associates and has been recognized as one of the best places to work in multiple publications around the globe.

 Alexander joined Red Hat in 2001 and served in the office of general counsel until mid 2006, most recently as assistant general counsel and assistant secretary.
 During this time, Alexander was responsible for equity and executive compensation, and trademark, copyright, and employment matters.
 Alexander also advised the company's management and board of directors on securities and corporate governance.